This story is read aloud at: https://youtu.be/7Z5SxSL40QI

-James was writing in his journal as Henry was napping; when the stage came to an unexpected halt.
+Later, James was writing in his journal and Henry was napping when the stage came to an unexpected halt.
 Abruptly awakened, Henry scolded the driver, “What’s wrong, stupid?”

-“Apparently if a horse can get hurt, he will,” responded the driver as he dismounted the stage and checked the right front shoe of the limping horse.
+“Apparently if a horse can get hurt, it will,” responded the driver, as he dismounted the stage.
+He checked the right front shoe of the limping horse.

 Instead of the nippers, the man used a rasp to bevel a splitting hoof.
 They were about to be on their way again when Henry just couldn’t contain himself.
 “I’m never wrong.
 There are just different levels of right,” he said.

 All of the employees nodded in pseudo-respect as they maintained the animals.
-In a half-hour’s time, they were back to inching their way to San Angelo…the horses as compliant as puppets.
+In a half hour, they were back to inching their way to San Angelo—the horses as compliant as puppets.

-When arriving at their destination, the Nimitz Hotel of San Angelo, Henry’s crew was NOT greeted with ease.
-Instead there was a lot of tension in the air.
-It wasn’t until the hottest part of the late day that a brawl began on Concho Avenue.
+When arriving at their destination, the Nimitz Hotel of San Angelo, Henry’s crew was not greeted with ease.
+Instead, there was a lot of tension in the air.
+And during the hottest part of the late day, a brawl began on Concho Avenue.

-A fight was in progress.
-The scuffle began as Manny (an aging short Mexican) performed a maneuver on a choking Mexican friend.
+The scuffle began as Manny (an aging, short Mexican man) performed a maneuver on a choking Mexican friend.
 The freed morsel flew into the face of a passing Anglo.
-Anyway that was the Mexicans’ story.
+Anyway, that was the Mexicans’ story.
 The Anglos didn’t see it that way.
-They thought it was a free-for-all, food fight with the Mexican tamale vendor as the scapegoat.
+They thought it was a free-for-all food fight with the Mexican tamale vendor as the scapegoat.
 But what started out as dinner slinging soon became fists hitting flesh like hammers on nails.

 James said, “This fight isn’t any of our business.”